-I have read and/or discussed the Terms and Conditions for In-school use of Internet Resources with my Homeroom Teacher and reviewed the information with my family.
-I understand why the Internet is available to me at school and will abide by the rules stated in the Terms and Conditions.
+I have read and/or discussed the Terms and Conditions for In-school use of Internet Resources with my Hom Teacher and reviewed the information with my family.
+I understand why the Internet is available to me at schwill abide by the rules stated in the Terms and Conditions.

 I also understand that I must follow school rules when I use the technology.
-I know if I don't follow the rules, I may not be permitted to use the Internet and school disciplinary action may be taken and/or appropriate legal action.
+I know if I don't follow the rules not be permitted to use the Internet and school disciplinary action may be taken and/or appropriate legal action.

+Student's Full Name (Please Print):

+Signature:

+Grade:

+Homeroom Teacher Signature: